wmwnuk/wmwnuk/README.md

 My name is Wojtek and I do some stuff on the internet.
 I do some coding as a hobby, and also way more coding as a job.

-I use Linux and really like, to the point I have a YouTube channel where I talk a lot about it.
+I use Linux and really like it, to the point I have a YouTube channel where I talk a lot about it.

-By day I\'m a Magento developer, and by night I do some FOSS projects of my own (mainly Vim-related) and contribute to some other if I can.
+By day I'm a Magento developer, and by night I do some FOSS projects of my own (mainly Vim-related) and contribute to some other if I can.

 ### My recent creations